patelamrish396-hue/Patel-s-swing-Bot/README.md

 pings a Telegram chat when it sees:

-- 📊 **Volume surge** — current 15-min bar volume vs. the average for that same time-of-day slot over recent sessions
+- 📊 **Volume surge** — current 15-min bar volume vs. the average for that same time-of-day slot over recent sessions (default: 12x)
 - 🚀 **Breakout** — price closes above its N-day high (default 20 days)
-- 🔻 **Breakdown** — price closes below its N-day low
 - ⚡ **Sharp move** — a single 15-min bar moves more than a threshold % (default 3%)

+Each run only sends the strongest `TOP_N_PER_RUN` alerts (ranked by volume multiple / % above breakout / % move) and skips stocks below `MIN_STOCK_PRICE`, to keep the list manageable.

 Runs for free on GitHub Actions — no server needed.